brooklynrail/brooklynrail-platform/content/events/2022/12/women-artist-film-makers-inc.md

 ---
 title: "Women Artist Film-Makers' Inc. "
 deck: A screening series curated by The Film-Makers' Cooperative
-summary: "Please register for access to 8 short films by women filmmakers. "
+summary: To kick off our holiday screening series, we are pleased to present a compilation of eight films by women filmmakers, curated by our friends at The Film-Makers' Cooperative.
 people: []
 date: 2022-12-23T00:00:00-0500
 end_date: 2022-12-23T23:59:00-0500